optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

       subproblem.
 Two internal solvers are supported:
       - "bntr": Bounded Newton Trust-Region (default, supports bound constraints)
       - "gqtpar": (does not support bound constraints)
-    - **trustregion_subproblem_conjugate_gradient_step** (str): Routine for computing
-      the conjugate gradient step, when the subsolver "bntr" is used.
-      Available conjugate gradient routines are:
-      - "standard"
-      - "steihaug-toint"
-      - "trsbox" (default)
     - **trustregion_subsolver_options** (dict): Options dictionary containing
       the stopping criteria for the subproblem.
 It takes different keys depending on the type of subproblem solver used.
 With the exception of the stopping criterion